 Updates and Think-Alouds

 On this page, I haphazardly record updates and free-write to help my thinking.
+Lately, the tone has been whiny.
 After some time goes by and the page gets long, I copy everything here into an “Updates” post.
 To see what I’m up to in less detail, read my Now page.

 December 30, 2023 – Why do I feel so peaceful?